Why Student Votes Matter

 Vote Power: High School Voter Registration Drives

 We work closely with local high schools, the Washoe County School District, and the Washoe County Registrar of Voters office to register high school seniors to vote.
-If you're an educator and are interested in having us visit your high school, please contact Gaby Ortiz Flores.
-If you're a UNR student and are interested in volunteering for Vote Power: High School Voter Registration Drive, please check GivePulse for upcoming drives.
+If you're an educator and are interested in having us visit your high school, please contact Haley Summers.
+If you're a UNR student and are interested in volunteering for Vote Power, please reach out to Haley Summers to get involved.

 Frequently Asked Questions about Voting

-- Every registered voter is assigned to a particular polling place.
-On Election Day, you may only vote at your assigned polling place.
-The correct voting location will be printed on your sample ballot.
+- On Election Day, you may vote at any polling location in Nevada.
 If you are unsure of where to vote, you should contact the Washoe County Registrar of Voters office at (775) 328-3670.

 - Polls are open for voting from 7:00 a.m. until 7:00 p.m. on Election Day.